European Poetry Festival 2018

 EPF2018 #5: European Poetry Festival celebrates Sound & Performance at Iklectic Artlab

 An extraordinary venue and a grand night of innovative live poetry, from the sonic to the electronic to the vocal to the conceptual.
-Eduard and the team (including Tony the Cat) at IKLECTIK are doing an amazing job and were so hospitable, we really felt like we were in someone’s beautiful living room.
+Eduard and the team (including Tony the Cat) at IKLECTIK are doing a great job and were so hospitable, we really felt like we were in someone’s beautiful living room.
 The place was nicely full, a good 70 people sat in to watch a real range of works.
 It was the first time I got to put on poets I’ve admired for years like Rike Scheffler from Berlin, Sergej Timofejev from Riga, and it was great to have back on in London poets like Robert Prosser from Vienna and Kinga Toth from Budapest.
 Range was the key element here, again, and the works complimented each other.
 It was a little nubache for me to run all the tech from my laptop while also filming but worth it, this movement of poets across Europe worrying about liveness and sound and time needed to be acknowledged in its own space and place.

 See videos of every performance on the night and pictures too at www.europeanpoetryfestival.com/performance